I live in a two-bedroom condo. It’s furnished with a used couch and used coffee table.

 This is what financial independence looks like.

-(I originally published this on Instagram, where you can find me microblogging daily.)
+(I originally published this on Instagram, where you can find me microblogging weekly.)

 One of the pitfalls of society (gee, that’s an uplifting intro) is our massive lack of financial education.